Skip to main content

 The Cardiac Center team will explain your child’s surgery in more detail.

 In some cases, a child has no symptoms of vascular ring and the condition is discovered during an unrelated medical test, procedure or evaluation.
-In some of these cases, instead of surgery, a Cardiac Center team will monitor the child to make sure symptoms don’t appear and the condition isn’t harming the the child's health.
+Instead of surgery, a Cardiac Center team will monitor the child to make sure symptoms don’t appear and the condition isn’t harming the child's health.

-The procedure to correct vascular ring is considered low-risk.
-In most cases, surgery is recommended.
+The procedure to correct vascular ring is considered low risk.
+In cases where there are symptoms as outlined above, surgery is recommended.

 Outlook for vascular rings